Ad

 }

-In the above example, if condition 1 is true first block of statements will be executed, rest of the condition will not executed nor checked.
-If condition 1 is false and condition 2 is true, than 2nd block of Statements will be executed.
-If the condition 1 and condition 2 is false than 3rd block of statements will execute.
+In the above example, if condition 1 is true, the first block of statements will be executed, rest of the conditions will not be executed nor checked.
+If condition 1 is false and condition 2 is true, then the 2nd block of statements will be executed, and the 3rd block will not be checked.
+If condition 1 and condition 2 are false, then the 3rd block of statements will execute.

-Example 3: Input 3 numbers and find greater number.
-229
+Example 3: Input 3 numbers and find the greater number.

 #include<stdio.h>